-With that in mind, you have athletics and sustainability departments at schools like Minnesota and Wisconsin promoting their greening efforts–which are legit, btw–among students, fans, and other stakeholders.
+With that in mind, athletics and sustainability departments at schools like Minnesota and Wisconsin are aggressively promoting their greening efforts —which are legit, by the way — among students, fans, and other stakeholders.

 On the other hand, these same schools take sponsorship dollars from Koch, which, among other things, has funded groups denying climate change to the tune of $67 million since 1997, is the 3rd largest holder of Canadian tar sands oil leases, among the dirtiest oils on the planet, and, through its Americans For Prosperity political action group, is leading a fight against the expansion of the solar power industry in Florida.